RoadsideThoughts

 Communities Also Named Keese ...

-We found two communities that share the name Keese.
+We found two communities that are also named Keese.

-There is one other community in Tennessee which is also named Keese.
+There is one other community in Tennessee that is also named Keese.

 Beyond Tennessee, there is another community also named Keese in the United States.